teuben/nemo/docs/source/install.rst

 Installation
 ============

 Installation is normally done via github.
-Here is a top level example, just 3 lines in your (bash) shell:
+Here is a simple example, just 3 lines in your (bash) shell:

 .. code-block:: bash